MajorZiploc/sticker_book_moments/design/notes.md

 different characters as npc would effect things like damage amount and time to act on each action Hilda - more damage and more time to react
-  Marcella - 2 nodes at a time - each node is half standard damage with standard time to react to each spearwomen - standard damage and standard time to react
+  Marcella - 2 nodes at a time - each node is half standard damage with standard time to react to each spearwomen - standard damage and standard time to react (consider if less time makes this more balanced)

 what do different characters as player choice do?
   Hilda - more HP, but comes at a slight reduction in time to react